Columbia Unbecoming controversy

-The Columbia Unbecoming controversy was a controversy involving three professors at Columbia University in New York who some students and faculty thought were biased against Israel.
-At the center of the controversy was Joseph Massad, a Palestinian assistant professor who led the class Palestinian and Israeli Politics and Societies and who described Israel as a racist, settler-colonial state.
-For years, he was allegedly harassed by students in his class who disagreed with him.
-Pundits called for Columbia to fire him as they saw him as unfit to teach.
+A group of pro-Israel students at Columbia University in New York City, along with the pro-Israel campus group The David Project, produced the film Columbia Unbecoming about three professors some students and faculty thought were biased against Israel.
+The film focused primarily on Joseph Massad, a Palestinian assistant professor who led the class Palestinian and Israeli Politics and Societies and who described Israel as a racist, settler-colonial state.
+Pro-Israel pundits called for Columbia to fire him as they saw him as unfit to teach.

-A group of pro-Israel students got together with The David Project and produced the film Columbia Unbecoming.
 Some of the students spoke to the camera about having been intimidated by the three professors over their pro-Israel views.
 Others complained about an atmosphere that was negative to Israel.
 Screenings of the film in the autumn of 2004 led to an inquiry and United States Representative Anthony Weiner subsequently called for Massad to be fired for "anti-Semitic rantings."

 The controversy sparked a national debate on the topic of academic freedom and its limits.
 Many felt that Massad was the target of a witch-hunt for his pro-Palestinian views and that the controversy was part of a larger campaign to rein in academic freedom in the U.S. Some argued that the students' perception of bias against Israel stemmed from their unfamiliarity with the Israeli–Palestinian conflict and the social conditioning of a strongly pro-Israel society.

 Background

-Columbia University is a prestigious Ivy League university in New York where about one quarter of the undergraduate students are Jewish.
+Columbia University is an Ivy League university, in New York, where about one quarter of the undergraduate students are Jewish.
 Lee Bollinger, a First Amendment scholar, became Columbia's president in 2002, after having served for five years as the President of the University of Michigan.
 Alan Brinkley became the provost of Columbia on July 1, 2003.

 The three professors that would be named in Columbia Unbecoming, Joseph Massad, George Saliba, and Hamid Dabashi, all worked at Columbia's Middle East and Asian Languages and Cultures department, colloquially known as MEALAC.
 MEALAC was a small department with only 20 full-time professors.
 Saliba and Dabashi both had tenure, but not Massad who would come to stand in the center of the controversy.

 The student newspaper at Columbia, Columbia Daily Spectator, covered the controversy extensively as it unfolded, as did the small but influential conservative newspaper The New York Sun.

-The David Project was a Boston-based pro-Israel campus group founded by Charles Jacobs and Avi Goldwasser in 2002.
+The David Project was a Boston-based, pro-Israel campus group, founded by Charles Jacobs and Avi Goldwasser, in 2002.
 They would produce the film Columbia Unbecoming.